Burn

 • Cool the burn under cold, running water for at least 20 minutes

-• Keep the patient warm with towels/blankets
+• Keep them warm with towels/blankets

 If your child has any of the following: